divear/EduCalc/README.md

 # EduPage grade average calculator

-For some reason edupage doesn't have this build in, so I made this small script to calculate what would happen to your grade average if you received a new grade.
+For some reason edupage doesn't have this built in, so I made this small script to calculate what would happen to your grade average if you received a new grade.

+- Internet connection required

 ## How do I use this?